pnsn/machine_learning_pnsn_data_set/README.md

 ```

 ### Shortcomings, caveats, & things to fix before next time
+- No instrument response was removed, only an overall sensitivity correction was applied.
 - This only downloads data from IRIS.
 To get all/more of the CI/BK/NC data, update the code to first try IRIS, then SCEDC or NCEDC.
 Also, see "stations used" above regarding 6 vs 3-channel sites.
 - The counter I put in to limit the number of Pwavelets for any given station to 100 had a bug and didn't get used.
 The result is many stations have many more than 100 Pwavelets, not necessarily a bad thing and the end user can decide how to select their data.
 Without the bug, the code randomly samples within the 4 lists of earthquake sources.
 - Be careful with data from 10-30 (regional, mantle triplications) and in the neighborhood of 115 degrees where it's unclear whether Pdiff or PKP is the first significant arrival.
 The predicted arrival might be more than the +/-5s that I assumed and hence the processing may not properly align on the arrival and may not get the "Trigger" label correct.
 The cutoff distance for Pdiff in the travel time tables used to initially align things is 115 degrees.
 A quick visual inspection of figures should help.